WHAT IS SINGLE FIGURE GOLFER (SFG) AND WHO CAN JOIN?

 ARE SFG EVENTS NETT OR GROSS?

-NEW for 2017 - All scoring for the SFG Tour events are based on gross scores with points awarded in line with the pros for the purposes of the Order of Merit.
+All scoring for the SFG Tour events are based on gross scores with points awarded in line with the pros for the purposes of the Order of Merit.
 Day 1 and Day 2 scores will be combined.
 Local rules will apply at the discretion of the Tournament Director.
 Your personal "Hard Copy" of the local rules, should be carried at all times.

 WHEN ARE THE SFG TOURNAMENTS HELD?